Finding the Best Solution for Your ISP Router Limitations

 - 4 min read

-In today’s connected homes, we rely on fast and consistent internet more than ever—whether it’s for remote work, streaming 4K content, online gaming, or managing smart home devices.
-So it’s understandably frustrating when your broadband doesn't perform the way you expect.
+In today’s connected homes, we rely on fast and consistent internet more than ever—whether for remote work, streaming 4K content, online gaming, or managing smart home devices.
+So, it’s understandably frustrating when your broadband doesn't perform as expected.
 One of the most common and overlooked reasons?
 The router supplied by your Internet Service Provider (ISP).

-At Home Network Specialists we specialize in optimizing home networks, and time and again we see the same issue: ISP-provided routers are often the bottleneck that limits both broadband speed and Wi-Fi coverage.
+At Home Network Specialists, we specialize in optimizing home networks.
+Time and again, we see the same issue: ISP-provided routers are often the bottleneck that limits broadband speed and Wi-Fi coverage.
 Here’s why—and what you can do about it.

 Understanding the Limitations of ISP Routers

-ISP routers are usually included with internet service packages for your convenience.
-However, they often lack basic or advanced features needed for optimal performance.
-For instance, many of these routers are built with inexpensive components, sacrificing quality for cost-effectiveness.
-Many models do not have multiple antennas or advanced technologies like beamforming, which dramatically improve WiFi coverage.
+ISP routers are typically included with internet service packages for convenience.
+However, they often lack both basic and advanced features needed for optimal performance.
+Many of these routers are built with inexpensive components, sacrificing quality for cost-effectiveness.
+Many models do not have multiple antennas or advanced technologies like beamforming, which dramatically improve Wi-Fi coverage.

 Moreover, these routers typically come with limitations on their hardware.
 According to a recent study, nearly 70% of ISP routers are outdated models that do not support the latest Wi-Fi standards.
 This leaves many homes unable to meet the demands of modern devices that increasingly require faster speeds and more bandwidth.